×

 • Telugu is spoken as a national language in: Andra Pradesh, India.

 You will also get to know the continents where Irish and Telugu speaking countries lie.
-Based on the number of people that speak these languages, the position of Irish language is not available and position of Telugu language is 15.
+Based on the number of people that speak these languages, the position of Irish language is 25 and position of Telugu language is 15.
 Find all the information about these languages on Irish and Telugu.

 Irish and Telugu Language History